anojangra/helix/README.md

 # Helix

-Helix uses gramatical evolution to generate trading signals.
+An implementation of a genetic algortihm that uses grammatical evolution to find trading signals

 ## Build